 - A description of the Application Process as it applies to both pellet Producers and Traders

-- A copy of the Handbook which details the various requirements that must be satisfied.
+- A copy of Part 2 of the Handbook which details the various requirements that must be satisfied.

 - Spreadsheet to record details of Trader storage facilities and delivery vehicles

 If you have questions about the certification process, please contact ENplus@hetas.co.uk